 With a detailed table of contents, the book is laid out in a cohesive manner, allowing the reader to quickly go back to topics of interest at a later time.

 With topics such as psychological performance, note accuracy, learning scales, proper practicing and others, the appendix section alone is worth the $19.99 in paperback ($9.99 Kindle version).
 What I found best in this book is that the insights given are not necessarily new; rather, they are fresh from a different set of lenses.

 If you are a non-horn player, such as myself, don’t let the technical verbiage for the instrument distract you from gleaning knowledge to key brass-playing elements.
-If anything, this book will allow to understand the difficulty in playing 12 lengths of tubing, and be forgiving to those who DO play said instrument.
+If anything, this book will allow understanding the difficulty in playing 12 lengths of tubing and be forgiving to those who DO play said instrument.

 Since Agrell has written numerous other books, including The Creative Hornist, it is obvious that he gives a teaching style to writing about this complex instrument.
 With the likes of Farkas, Schuller, and Tuckwell, Horn Technique will be become a staple not only for the horn community but also the brass world in being a pedagogical resource for all brass musicians.

 Disclosure of Material Connection: I received this book free from Jeffrey Agrell.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”